 Why shave with oil and DE safety razors¶

-First of all, shaving with oldskool DE razors is not as much about being hip and trendy 2 as it is about optimising.
+First of all, shaving with old-school DE razors is not as much about being hip and trendy 2 as it is about optimising.
 Although, I have to admit, it is still looks pretty cool ☺

-There are several reasons why shaving with oil and DE razors beats modern foam and system multiblade razors hands down:
+There are several reasons why shaving with oil and DE razors beats modern foam and system multi-blade razors hands down:

-- the whole set takes a lot less space when traveling — one razor, a puny pack of blades and a few ten ml of oil is all you need to carry around 3;
+- the whole set takes a lot less space when travelling – one razor, a puny pack of blades and a few ten ml of oil is all you need to carry around 3;

 I got my first shaving oil4 about two years ago, when I started to travel more.
 My wonderful girlfriend bought it for me, because a 30 ml flask took a lot less space then a tin of shaving foam and a flask aftershave.
 The logic behind this decision was:

 And, boy, was I in for a nice surprise!

-I used to get inflamations, pimples and in-grown hair quite often, so I never shaved very close – but when shaving with oil, there was none of that!
+I used to get inflammations, pimples and in-grown hair quite often, so I never shaved very close – but when shaving with oil, there was none of that!
 After one or two months of of trial and error with different methods and own ideas, I finally figured out how to properly use it and left the shaving soaps, gels and foams for good.

 How to Shave with oil and DE razors¶

-- Splash your face with cold water to get rid of any hair remains and to close the pores.
+Splash your face with cold water to get rid of any hair remains and to close the pores.
 Get a drop or two of shaving oil and a few drops of water into your palm and mix it with two fingers.
-Rub the oil-water mixture into your face instead of using after-shave and leave your face to dry – the essential oils in the shaving oil enriches and dezinfects your skin.
+Rub the oil-water mixture into your face instead of using after-shave and leave your face to dry – the essential oils in the shaving oil enriches and disinfects your skin.